(S/2 SE/4) section 17-T19N-R2W

 Pamela,

 Probably the paper you received was to clear up a cloud on the farm title from years ago.
-It's surprising to me how many people never go to the county clerk's office and see what is filed on their land.
-I have had several people over the years make mistake on what they owned and filed on my property.
+It’s surprising to me how many people never go to the county clerk’s office and see what is filed on their land.
+I have had several people over the years make mistakes on what they owned and filed on my property.
 This puts a cloud on my title.
-A person needs to check the records every few years and if you don't know how to do it, get someone else to do it, sure keeps the title a lot clear and saves money in the long run.
+A person needs to check the records every few years and if you don’t know how to do it, get someone else to do it; sure keeps the title a lot clearer and saves money in the long run.

 Virginia,

-The paper I received wants me to sign off on my mineral interests so my guess would be that there is minerals under my great grandfathers land.
+The paper I received wants me to sign off on my mineral interests so my guess would be that there is minerals under my great grandfather’s land.
 I would never sign this piece of paper!
-The letter was sent by a Lisa and she didn't even put her last name on the envelope, a cousin from Enid has his name in the letter inside and his address and he would like to have me sign, date and return and send back to him.
-I really hope he isn't holding his breath!!
+The letter was sent by a Lisa and she didn’t even put her last name on the envelope, a cousin from Enid has his name in the letter inside and his address and he would like to have me sign, date and return and send back to him.
+I really hope he isn’t holding his breath!!
 HA

 Virginia,